dojo/widgets/src/enhancedtextinput/README.md

 The following CSS classes are available on the `EnhancedTextInput` widget for use with custom themes:

 - `addon`: Applied to the span that contains the addon
+- `addonBefore`: Applied to addons that come before the input
+- `addonAfter`: Applied to addons positioned after the input
 - `inputWrapper`: Applied to the immediate parent of the `<input>`
 - `input`: Applied to the `<input>` element